 This course provides a general overview on the evolution of Communication research, from the age of mass media to the new digital ecosystem.
-In particular, the course covers the following topics:
+In particular, the course covers the following topics: - Introduction to the central concepts of the discipline - Classical theories of communication including the role of media and their effects on society - Historical origins of modern media of communication such as press, photography, cinema, and television - The paradigm shift from mass to digital media leading to the emergence of a network and platform society

 - The global dimension of network communication: effects on geo-politics, international relations, activism and terrorism